sovon-mitro/blackout-offensive-security/README.md

 The validated vulnerability was exploited exclusively against the isolated Metasploitable 2 laboratory target.

-A Meterpreter session was successfully established:
+A Meterpreter session was successfully established.

-Meterpreter session 1 opened

 This demonstrated successful remote compromise of the intentionally vulnerable system.